No agenda, no maps, no plans. Get lost in Mdina’s ancient bastions & narrow streets and peek through its noble past.

 A glorious monument

 Banca Giuratale was the meeting place of the National Assembly during the Maltese uprising against the two-year French occupation of Malta after the Order of Saint John surrendered to Napoleon Bonaparte.

-#26 Palazzo Costanzo – residence of the noble Sicilians
+#26 Palazzo Costanzo – a residence of the noble Sicilians

-The palace in Villegaignon Street, with the symmetrical façade and the rectangular doorway, was built in 1666 by the Costanzo family.
+The palace on Villegaignon Street, with its symmetrical façade and rectangular doorway, was built in 1666 by the Costanzo family.

 Full of secrets…

 As time went by, Palazzo Costanzo was fortified and has been the refuge of many distinguished figures.
 Rumour has it, that the secret revolutionary society of Carbonari remained hidden in the secret vaulted chambers below the palace.